 Kol Koleinu

-The Meyer-Gottesman Kol Koleinu Teen Feminist Fellowship is a distinctive opportunity for young Jewish feminists (rising 9th through 12th graders) to build intergenerational and peer-to-peer relationships, to learn how to effectively speak their minds and build their activism toolbox to create change in their community.
+The Meyer-Gottesman Kol Koleinu Teen Feminist Fellowship is a distinctive opportunity for young Jewish feminists (rising 10th through 12th graders) to build intergenerational and peer-to-peer relationships, to learn how to effectively speak their minds and apply thebuilding blocks of activism to create change in their community.

-Offered in collaboration with NFTY and with support from USY, this year-long fellowship invites young Jewish women, trans teens, and non-binary teens to learn how to apply a Jewish feminist lens to the world, ask powerful questions, deepen their knowledge about social change, and amplify their voices to share their beliefs and express a call to action.
-Finally, Fellows hone their skills by creating a tangible Capstone project.
+This year-long fellowship invites young Jewish women, trans teens, and non-binary teens to learn how to apply a Jewish feminist lens to the world, ask powerful questions, deepen their knowledge about social change, and amplify their voices to share their beliefs and express a call to action.
+Finally, Fellows hone their skills by creating a tangible Passion Project.

-During the year, Fellows will meet monthly through virtual cohort meetings where participants learn from and teach one another in a supportive Jewish feminist community.
-Also online, Fellows will meet their Capstone mentors and work on Capstone projects.
+During the year, Fellows will meet monthly through virtual cohort meetings where learn together in a supportive Jewish feminist community.
+Also online, Fellows will meet their assigned mentors and work on their Passion Projects.
 We will also get together twice in-person, at the start of the program year and at the end, to build community, learn together and celebrate ourselves.

 “This program gave me the opportunity to meet so many amazing young people and showed me how my perspectives on Judaism and feminism can help me make the world a better place.”